umbraco/UmbracoDocs/10/umbraco-forms/installation/install.md

 ![Form section in backoffice](images/Forms\_Section\_Backoffice.png)

-## Installing Umbraco Forms

-### Video Tutorial
+## Video Tutorial

 {% embed url="https://www.youtube.com/watch?v=3Aojbp_1MPc" %}

 To install the Umbraco Forms package (**Umbraco.Forms**), follow these steps:

 1. Run the following command on a command prompt of your choice:

     ```
     dotnet add package Umbraco.Forms
     ```
 2. Restart the web application using the following command:

     ```
      dotnet run